Diego Segura goes through the doors that open

 Diego Segura is a design apprentice at Collins, an independent strategy and brand experience design company with offices in New York City and San Francisco.
 In this episode, Diego describes how he discovered graphic design, his decision to drop out of high school, and what it’s like being an apprentice at a prestigious branding and design company.

-This is the second part of a two-part series; the episode begins with a continuation of my conversation with Brian Collins in part one.
+This episode begins with a short conversation with Brian Collins, founder of Collins.
 Brian shares his side of Diego’s story—how Diego first got in touch, how he became a full-time employee, and why, on one of their early days together, Brian took him out to run errands throughout New York City.

 After a short intro from Brian, the interview with Diego begins.
 I was eager to get Diego’s backstory—it’s fascinating (and inspiring) to hear how he got from a small town outside Austin, Texas to Collins in New York City.
 Along the way, he emailed with Michael Beirut, did multiple remote internships, and wrote The Dropout Manifesto (“a chronicle of [my] crazy junior year”).